Picking the right AI model for coding used to be simple there were only a handful of options, and the gap between them was obvious. That era is gone.

 Most Important

-SWE-bench Verified is the gold standard.
-A score above 80% usually signals frontier-level engineering ability.
+Can it fix actual GitHub issues without hand-holding? | SWE-bench Verified is the gold standard.
+A score above 80% usually signals frontier-level engineering ability. |

-A large context window with smart usage reduces mistakes and helps the model understand your codebase better.
+| Context Depth | Can it hold your full repo in memory and reason across multiple files? | A large context window with smart usage reduces mistakes and helps the model understand your codebase better. |

-EvalPlus helps reveal whether a model truly writes reliable code or just performs well on basic benchmark tasks.
+| Code Generation Accuracy | Does it produce correct code on edge cases, not just simple prompts? | EvalPlus helps reveal whether a model truly writes reliable code or just performs well on basic benchmark tasks. |

-Reasoning-focused models usually pull ahead here because they can follow deeper logic chains more accurately.
+| Debugging & Reasoning | Can it trace a race condition across three files and clearly explain the fix? | Reasoning-focused models usually pull ahead here because they can follow deeper logic chains more accurately. |

-Latency hurts productivity, and high cost limits long-term scalability for teams and solo users alike.
+| Speed & Cost | Does it fit your workflow without slowing you down or breaking your budget? | Latency hurts productivity, and high cost limits long-term scalability for teams and solo users alike. |

-The same model can perform very differently depending on the harness, tools, and editor integration around it.
+| IDE Integration | Does it behave differently inside Cursor compared with the raw API? | The same model can perform very differently depending on the harness, tools, and editor integration around it. |

 The harness effect is real.
 Claude Opus 4.6 scores 80.9% on SWE-bench through Claude Code’s agentic scaffold — versus 80.8% via direct API.
 That same model difference can be 22+ points when you compare a basic API call to a properly optimized coding environment.
 Choosing the right tool layer is as important as choosing the right model.